(FICTION 6,870 words) (BACK TO HOME PAGE)

 “And it’s not just bedroom love.
 I love you more than life itself!”

-“So how can you leave, just like that?
+“So how can you leave, so suddenly?
 Like my love means nothing?
 Our love?”

 “Chéri, you know I’m married.
 You’ve always known.”

 “Of course.
 But all we’ve meant to each other, Liz … how can you just end it so casually?”

 “It’s not casual.
 It’s … We … Did you think we could just continue like this forever?”